Decair/WOTR_FxTweaks/README.md

 WOTR Mod which allows users to disable and to override ongoing effects (FX) of buffs and certain Mythic Classes.

+Designed to be minimalistic.
+Will not impact your save file and can be disabled or removed without side-effects.

 By default the mod disables the BlessingOfUnlife and Stoneskin buff FXs.
 If you don't like this behavior, see How to Use for instructions around how to change this.

 # How to Install